 Activities in Wakamow Valley

-Wakamow Valley is more than just a park.
-There are so many activities for all ages and abilities to help locals and tourists achieve a healthy work/life balance.
-Improve your physical and mental well-being by enjoying some of the following activities:
+Wakamow Valley is much more than a park.
+There are a variety of activities for all ages and abilities to help both tourists and locals create a healthy work/life balance.
+Here’s some of the activities you can do:

 Use the Trails – With more than 20 km of trails in the Valley, Wakamow visitors are no strangers of taking picturesque views along the river.
 Many of our trails are wheelchair accessible.
 Whether you want to walk, jog, run, or cycle, the trails are available year round.